-Qualification by calculation: A detailed structural analysis including finite-element method is performed on all major generator set components, including generator sets that cannot undergo a shake table test.
+Qualification by calculation: A detailed structural analysis including Finite Element Method (FEM) is performed on all major generator set components, including generator sets that can't undergo a shake table test.
 This analytical method typically is more economical than shake table test, depending on the equipment size.